 Sec.
-15. [299L.50] FINANCIAL RESPONSIBILITY.
+17. [299L.50] FINANCIAL RESPONSIBILITY.

 Subdivision 1.
 Responsibility for satisfying winning wagers.
-A wager on a sporting event placed with a mobile sports betting operator is an enforceable contract.
-A mobile sports betting operator or mobile sports betting platform provider who accepts a wager bears all risk of loss to satisfy winnings on the wager.
-A wager that is not redeemed within one year of the outcome that is the subject of the wager may be canceled by the mobile sports betting operator and its sports betting platform provider.
+A wager on a sporting event placed with a mobile sports betting operator or racetrack is an enforceable contract.
+A racetrack, mobile sports betting operator, or mobile sports betting platform provider who accepts a wager bears all risk of loss to satisfy winnings on the wager.
+A wager that is not redeemed within one year of the outcome that is the subject of the wager may be canceled by the racetrack, mobile sports betting operator, or mobile sports betting platform provider.

 Subd.
-2. Cash reserves. (a) A mobile sports betting operator shall, in conjunction with the mobile sports betting platform provider, maintain cash reserves in an amount that is not less than the greater of \$25,000 or the sum of the following three amounts:
+2. Cash reserves. (a) A racetrack or mobile sports betting operator shall, in conjunction with the mobile sports betting platform provider, maintain cash reserves in an amount that is not less than the greater of \$25,000 or the sum of the following three amounts:

-(1) amounts held by the mobile sports betting operator for the mobile sports betting accounts of authorized participants;
+(1) amounts held by the racetrack or mobile sports betting operator for the mobile sports betting accounts of authorized participants;

-(2) amounts accepted by the mobile sports betting operator as wagers on contingencies whose outcome have not been determined; and
+(2) amounts accepted by the racetrack or mobile sports betting operator as wagers on contingencies whose outcome have not been determined; and

-(3) amounts owed but unpaid by the mobile sports betting operator on winning wagers through the period established by the operator, subject to time limits set by the commissioner, for honoring winning wagers.
+(3) amounts owed but unpaid by the racetrack or mobile sports betting operator on winning wagers through the period established by the operator, subject to time limits set by the commissioner, for honoring winning wagers.